remix-run/history/docs/api-reference.md

 For security reasons, browsers block accessing the entries on the history stack itself, hence it is impossible to check upfront where history.back() and history.forward() will bring you.
 When using these functions in a web app you usually only want to navigate on the same app and avoid going back to a different domain.

-Examples of potentially unwanted scenario's:
+Examples of potentially unwanted scenarios:

 Imagine you've built a web app, with a navigation menu that contains a couple of links to various pages and a go back button that is supposed to go back to the previously visited page (on your app).